-We depend on the success of one product for our revenue, which could impair our ability to achieve profitability.
+We depend on the success of two main products for our revenue, which could impair our ability to achieve profitability.

-We expect to derive most of our revenue from sales of Renaissance, recurring sales of disposable products required to use Renaissance in each surgical procedure, and service plans that are sold with Renaissance.
-Our future growth and success is dependent on successfully increasing the commercialization of Renaissance and the adoption of Renaissance by the end users.
-If we are unable to achieve increased commercial adoption of Renaissance, are unable to obtain regulatory clearances or approvals for future products, or experience a decrease in the utilization of our product line or procedure volume, our revenue would be adversely affected and we would not become profitable.
+We expect to derive most of our future revenues from sales of the Mazor X system and Renaissance, or our Surgical Guidance Systems, recurring sales of disposable products required to use the Surgical Guidance Systems in each surgical procedure, and service plans that are sold with our Surgical Guidance Systems.
+Our future growth and success is dependent on successfully increasing the commercialization of our Surgical Guidance Systems and the adoption of our Surgical Guidance Systems by the end users.
+If we are unable to achieve increased commercial adoption of our Surgical Guidance Systems, are unable to obtain regulatory clearances or approvals for future products, or experience a decrease in the utilization of our product line or procedure volume, our revenue would be adversely affected and we would not become profitable.
 If adverse economic, industry or regulatory events or changes occur, we may have to write off inventory as obsolete, which could negatively impact our business and revenue.

-If surgeons and hospitals do not broadly adopt the concept of computer assisted spine surgeries and do not perceive such technology and related products as valuable and having significant advantages over the current "freehand" standard-of-care procedures, patients will be less likely to accept or be offered surgery with Renaissance, and we will fail to meet our business objectives.
+If surgeons and hospitals do not broadly adopt the concept of computer assisted spine surgeries and do not perceive such technology and related products as valuable and having significant advantages over the current "freehand" standard-of-care procedures, patients will be less likely to accept or be offered surgery with our Surgical Guidance Systems, and we will fail to meet our business objectives.

 Surgeons' and hospitals' perceptions of our technology having significant advantages are likely to be based on a determination that, among other factors, our products are safe, reliable, cost-effective and represent acceptable methods of treatment.
-Even if we can prove the clinical value of Renaissance through continued clinical use, surgeons may elect not to use our current and future Renaissance solutions for any number of other reasons.
+Even if we can prove the clinical value of our Surgical Guidance Systems through continued clinical use and clinical studies, surgeons may elect not to use our current and future surgical solutions for any number of other reasons.
 For example, surgeons may continue to operate freehand simply because such surgeries are already widely accepted.
-In addition, surgeons may be slow to adopt our current and future Renaissance solutions because of the perceived liability risks arising from the use of new products.
-Surgeons may not accept our current and future Renaissance solutions if we fail to maintain an acceptable level of product reliability or if we encounter regulatory approval or compliance issues.
-Hospitals may not accept Renaissance because of the capital expense, which may represent a significant portion of a hospital's capital budget.
-Renaissance may not be cost-efficient if hospitals are not able to perform a significant volume of procedures using it.
+In addition, surgeons may be slow to adopt our current and future surgical solutions because of the perceived liability risks arising from the use of new products.
+Surgeons may not accept our current and future surgical solutions if we fail to maintain an acceptable level of product reliability or if we encounter regulatory approval or compliance issues.
+Hospitals may not accept our Surgical Guidance Systems because of the capital expense, which may represent a significant portion of a hospital's capital budget.
+Our Surgical Guidance Systems may not be cost-efficient if hospitals are not able to perform a significant volume of procedures using them.

-If our current and future Renaissance solutions fail to achieve increased market acceptance for any of these or other reasons or if we are not successful in enforcing the contractual commitment to purchase disposable products exclusively from us, we will not be able to generate the revenue necessary to develop a sustainable, profitable business.
+If our current and future surgical solutions fail to achieve increased market acceptance for any of these or other reasons or if we are not successful in enforcing the contractual commitment to purchase disposable products exclusively from us, we will not be able to generate the revenue necessary to develop a sustainable business.